sieken/gameboy_spi/README.md

 ### Uno32

-Install the mcb32 environment (found [here](https://github.com/is1200-example-projects/mcb32tools/releases/)) by following provide instructions.
+Install the mcb32 environment (found [here](https://github.com/is1200-example-projects/mcb32tools/releases/)) by following provided instructions.

 Enter the mcb32 environment and in the hello\_spi directory, run;
 `$ make` and `$ make install` to flash it to the Uno32 board.